Finesse/Wired/README.md

 ### Models

-To make a model make a class anywhere which implements `Finesse\Wired\Model`.
+To make a model make a class anywhere which extends `Finesse\Wired\Model`.

 ```php
 use Finesse\Wired\Model;